HOME

-Chambers are firmly committed to the active promotion and continuing assessment of equal opportunity for all individuals including members, pupils, mini pupils, employees, clients and the public.
+Chambers are firmly committed to the active promotion and continuing assessment of diversity and equality for all individuals including members, pupils, mini pupils, employees, clients and public.

-To this aim no person will at any time be treated less favourably on grounds of sex,age, marital status, religion, colour, race, nationality, ethnic origin, disability, sexual orientation or political persuasion.
+To this aim no person will at any time be treated less favourably on grounds of age, sex, marital status, religion, colour, race, nationality, ethnic origin, disability, sexual orientation or political persuasion.

 At all times every individual will be treated with dignity and respect, free from judgment or treatment based on prejudice or assumption.